-Frithia is a genus of low-growing succulent perennials with erect, club-shaped leaves with a clear window at the apex and solitary daisy-like, red to purple flowers that appear in late winter.
+Frithia is a genus of low-growing succulent perennials with erect club-shaped leaves with a window at the apex and solitary red to purple daisy-like flowers that appear in late winter.

 Growing Conditions

-Light: The plants will take as much light as you can give them, but fierce sunshine could "scorch" the plants.
-In habitat, they overcome this problem by only having the leaf tips showing above the ground.
+Light: The plants will take as much light as you can give them, but fierce sunshine could "scorch" them.
+In their habitat, they overcome this problem by only having the leaf tips above the ground.

 Soil: An open compost is essential, and if the only pot available is a deep one, fill the bottom half with coarse grit or gravel.